The City of Johannesburg has welcomed 171 new traffic wardens to the Johannesburg Metro Police Department (JMPD).

 “The traffic wardens are former Extended Public Works Program (EPWP) employees who were previously trained to perform traffic pointsman duties,” the city said.

-The Department of Public Safety identified the need to capacitate traffic wardens with additional powers in order to allow them to perform
+of Public Safety identified the need to capacitate traffic wardens with additional powers in order to allow them to perform at optimum level.

 The Traffic Wardens are appointed under the above National Road Traffic Act of 1996, the Businesses Act 71 of 1996, and the Criminal Procedure Act 51 0f 1977 with all powers conferred upon a peace officer in terms of Criminal Procedure.